With wedding photography, there’s a lot more to consider than just beautiful pictures.

 Now that we’ve done lots of planning and have a rock solid timeline, it’s time to actually take great pictures!
 This leads me to…

 Even if you’re not super comfortable in front of the camera (there’s few of us that are!), it’s your photographer’s job to make you feel comfortable so you appear relaxed—and you look like you.
-This is one of the main reasons I include complimentary engagement sessions in all of my wedding packages.
-By working together before your wedding not only do we get unique photographs in a relaxed environment, we can also practice posing, talk about your wedding a bit more and discuss tips on how to look great in your wedding photographs (believe it or not, it’s easier than it sounds!).
+This is one of the main reasons I like to do an engagement session before your wedding.
+Not only do we get unique photographs in a relaxed environment, we can also practice posing, talk about your wedding a bit more and discuss tips on how to look great in your wedding photographs (believe it or not, it’s easier than it sounds!).

-This is also one of the reasons I prefer to do a video chat instead of a regular phone call when we discuss your wedding details.
+This is also why I prefer to do a video chat instead of a regular phone call when we discuss your wedding details.
 Getting to know the clients I work with and acting as a friend rather than just another vendor is the reason my photographs don’t look stiff and posed.
 As the famous photographer Alfred Eisenstadt said, “It is more important to click with people than to click the shutter.”

 This mantra is a core value of my business and is why I became a photographer in the first place!